Introduction

 });

-2.3 Add event authorization
+Add event authentication

-string that is included in the request Signature
+string included in the request Signature

 , we need to extract these values into separate variables const [algorithm, signature] = signatureHeader.split("=")